How to Fit SnoutCover to Your Dog

 Under-chin positioning: The black fasteners should rest comfortably under the chin, roughly aligned with the back edge of the nose

-The blue buckles on the side straps allow for easy adjustment and should sit comfortably on either side of your dog's muzzle.
-You can see here how to hold and adjust the strap for proper tension.
+The blue buckles on the side straps allow for easy adjustment and should sit comfortably on either side of your dog's nose.

 From this angle, you can see how the main strap wraps around behind the ears and how the side straps connect under the chin.
 The black fasteners are positioned at the bottom of the muzzle, not pulling forward or backward.